mhw29/portfolio/README.md

-** Portfolio
+**Portfolio
 Capturing thoughts and experiences in technlogy.

-** Technology
+**Technology
-Written in Django and deployed to AWS over ECS with EC2 using Terraform for IaC
+Written in Django and deployed to AWS using Terraform for provisioning EKS cluster with ArgoCD for deployment.
+Codepipeline triggered via Github webook drives automated deployment via new github tags.